 Through the years, “Toyland” has been redone by the likes of Doris Day, Nat King Cole, Perry Como, Johnny Mathis, Miss Fame, and many more.
 None of those artists took anywhere near as much artistic liberty as The Fatty Acids.
 The Milwaukee band—along with some helper elves and Santa himself (who was played by Wes Tank)—took an animatronic approach to the video, complete with costumes, makeup, and boxes upon boxes of props.
 The final product is a Public Domain unlike anything you’ve ever seen.

-The video was shot and edited by Sam Kirchoff.
+The video was shot and edited by Samantha Kirchoff.
 Cheston Van Huss provided additional camera and recording support.
 Josh Evert of The Fatty Acids mixed and mastered the song at Silver City Studios.
 Travis Whitty produced the opening sequence.
 Public Domain is sponsored by Colectivo Coffee Roasters, Sharon Lynne Wilson Center for the Arts, and Transfer Pizzeria Café.